Learn how to smoke it for delectable poultry that no one will be able to resist.

 However, for the best results, use natural chunk charcoal.
 It burns hotter and longer, and the starches and wood byproducts it contains produce a more fragrant smoke that effectively taints the taste of the turkey.

-There are other temperature complexities as well, but if you understand this, using a propane device will be a breeze.
+There are other temperature complexities, but using a propane device will be a breeze if you understand.

-Of course, classic smokers are easier to use for persons who are new to smoking meals because they require no prior expertise.
+Of course, classic smokers are easier to use for people new to smoking meals because they require no prior expertise.
 And it is always feasible to progress to more complex methods later on.

 How long should you smoke different parts of a turkey?